 To successfully prove you are not liable for the brake failure that caused the accident you must demonstrate:

-- what caused the brake failure;
+- What caused the brake failure

 Laws change, especially throughout different jurisdictions.
-Make sure to contact an experienced car accident attorney in Sacramento CA who can help your case specifically.
+Make sure to contact an experienced car accident attorney in Sacramento who can help your case specifically.

-Speak with One of Our Attorneys About Your Auto Accident Injuries
+Speak With One Of Our Attorneys About Your Auto Accident Injuries